Day 1: DEPART US

 Day 15: QUEENSTOWN / AUCKLAND / DEPART

-Distinction Hotel Fox Glacier – Distinction Hotel Fox Glacier is the ideal hotel accommodation in Fox Glacier village -a charming township in the beautiful alpine Fox Glacier region of New Zealand’s South Island.
-The Distinction Hotel Fox Glacier’s location provides a real sense of privacy and peaceful seclusion, while being only a short stroll to the main street of the charming Fox Glacier village.
-Beautiful Fox Glacier Accommodation – Our Distinction Hotel offers luxurious Fox Glacier hotel accommodation in one of the world’s most ruggedly beautiful environments – nestled beneath the towering Southern Alps on the stunning West Coast of New Zealand.
-All the Distinction Hotel Fox Glacier rooms are beautifully appointed and feature their own balcony, lounge area and spacious bedroom – please click here to read more about your Fox Glacier accommodation.
+Distinction Hotel Fox Glacier is the ideal hotel accommodation in Fox Glacier village, a charming township in the beautiful alpine Fox Glacier region of New Zealand’s South Island.
+The Distinction Hotel Fox Glacier’s location provides a real sense of privacy and peaceful seclusion, while being only a short stroll to the main street of the village.
+It offers luxurious accommodation in one of the world’s most ruggedly beautiful environments – nestled beneath the towering Southern Alps on the stunning West Coast of New Zealand.
+All of the Distinction Hotel Fox Glacier rooms are beautifully appointed and feature their own balcony, lounge area and spacious bedroom. – Click here to read more about your Fox Glacier accommodation.

-New Zealand is a small country.
-About the size of Colorado with a sparse population of only four million people.
-Maori were the first to arrive in New Zealand journeying in canoes from Hawaii about 1,000 years ago where they set up a thriving tribal society that thrived for hundreds of years.
-A Dutchman, Abel Tasman, was the first European to sight the country but it was the British who were the backbone of colonisation.
-In 1840, the Treaty of Waitangi was signed, an agreement between the British Crown and Maori.
+NEW ZEALAND is a small country.
+It is about the size of Colorado with a sparse population of only four million people.
+Maori were the first to arrive in New Zealand journeying in canoes from Hawaii about 1,000 years ago where they set up a tribal society that thrived for hundreds of years.
+Abel Tasman, a Dutchman, was the first European to sight the country, but it was the British who were the backbone of colonization.
+In 1840, the Treaty of Waitangi, an agreement between the British Crown and Maori, was signed.
 It established British law in New Zealand, while at the same time guaranteeing Maori authority over their land and culture.
 The Treaty is considered New Zealand’s founding document.
-The grounds and the building where the treaty was signed have been preserved and, today, the Waitangi Historic Reserve is a popular tourist attraction.
+The grounds and the building where the treaty was signed have been preserved, and today the Waitangi Historic Reserve is a popular tourist attraction.

 WAIHEKE ISLAND is one of the jewels of the Hauraki Gulf.
 It’s just a 40 minute ferry ride from the hustle and bustle of downtown Auckland but, in landscape, lifestyle and experience, it’s a whole world away.